 Here you will see all of the primary entities.
 To then add new fields you need to click on the entity where the field is required.
 For this demo we will go to Lead.

 Setting Up Entity Mapping

 Now that we have set up the Lead fields we need to set up the fields in our other entities.
 These next steps depend upon where the field is going to be mapped to.
 In this blog I am just going to give instructions for simple mappings but when planned correctly it is possible to create these mappings between more than one entity.

 Lead to Opportunity

-For the lead to opportunity mapping we can use the built in mapping tool found by clicking
+For the lead to opportunity mapping, we can use the inbuilt mapping tool found by clicking Mappings.

 Before we create the mapping you have to ensure that you have relevant fields set up in the opportunity entity.
 They don’t have to have the same name as the lead fields but you should be able to recognise them and their link field.
 When you enter the mapping screen you will see a table that shows any existing mappings.

 To add a new mapped field just click on the new button.